WHK (AM): Radio Seaway ownership (2001–2003)

-Rebranded as "The Songs You Love", WRMR's music programming reverted to the adult standards format, again placing an emphasis on pop music and contemporary ballads from the 1950s and 1960s.
+On January 1, 2003, WCLV's call sign was changed to WRMR, reinforcing the station's link to the former WRMR at and to resolve confusion between it and WCLV-FM.
+Rebranded as "The Songs You Love", WRMR's music programming reverted to adult standards, again placing an emphasis on pop music and contemporary ballads from the 1950s and 1960s.
 In November 2003, WRMR's lineup significantly changed: Ted Alexander replaced Ted Hallaman in the morning slot, WCLV staffer John Simna assumed the mid-morning slot and Jim Davis and Carl Reese were moved to the afternoon and evening slots, respectively.